scardine/pictomatic/README.md

 ----------------

   * gliph: `&#xF183;`
     icon code.
-Unfortunatelly FontAwesome doesn't use the ligatures trick, so you have to inspect the CSS.
+Unfortunately FontAwesome doesn't use the ligatures trick, so you have to inspect the CSS.
   * numGliphs: 10
     number of icons in the bar.